 A pump is a device which uses to deliver different fluids from one area to other.
 The pumps are most common all over the world, and they have become a compulsory part of all industries.
-There are multiple types of pumps, and a piston pump is one of them.
+There are multiple types of pumps like gear pump, piston pump, centrifugal pump, reciprocating pump.
 A piston pump is a favorite type of pump from the category of reciprocating pump.
 In this article, we will mainly discuss different aspects of the piston pump.

 What is a Piston Pump?

 A pump that uses a piston to deliver the fluid from one place to another place is known as a piston pump.
 A piston pump has a piston that reciprocates inside the compression cylinder.

 This positive displacement pump has an exterior diameter seal with a piston rod connection.
 It creates pressure by supplying energy to the liquid being pumped.
 This process increases the pressure of the liquid according to requirements.